abradaric/abradaric.github.io/r0a0_rpi_rc.md

 ![Branching](https://i.imgur.com/NZe70aK.png)

-Basically, _BOARD_ pin numbering is by order, _BCM_ is by some chip spec, which you have to look up.
+Basically, _BOARD_ pin numbering is by order on board itself, _BCM_ is by some chip spec, which you have to look up.
 Pins can be declared either IN (input) or OUT (output).
 They operate on 3.3V, so be careful when connecting various sensors which operate on 5V.
-In that case one can use either [logic level converter](https://ebay.to/2Plm8aR) or construct circuits with resitors (on breadboard).
+In that case one can use either [logic level converter](https://ebay.to/2Plm8aR) (_upgrades, additional sensors_) or construct circuits with resistors (on breadboard).
 On the other hand, if pin is declared as output, and something on the other side operates at 5V, it should all work fine, because 3.3V is high enough to be interpreted as HIGH signal.
 Basically, [0V,2.5V] = LOW, [2.5V,5V] = HIGH.

-Pins 36 and 38 control the direction of left motor, pins 37 and 40 of right motor.
+Pins 36 and 38 control the direction of left motor, pins 37 and 40 direction of right motor.
 Pins 35 and 33 control the speed of left and right motor (software [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation), which is not an issue for DC motors).

 ```python
 NEUTRAL = 0